 We immediately realized the potential of creating Fossil Theft Alerts and sending them out to the membership and others that signed up for our newsletter.

-To better prepare for any potential specimen theft during any trade show, we propose the following:
+To better prepare for any potential specimen thefts during any trade shows, we propose the following:

 3. If you discover something has been taken, put together photos and a description and call the local police first (911).
 Then contact me by phone (435-744-3428) and follow up with an email (george@stonejungle.com) including details and photographs.